pangyuteng/public-misc/finance/transformer/README.md

 reading materials:

 for traders:
-    a gentle intro on neural network by Julia Spina (@FinancePhoton) https://www.tastytrade.com/shows/alpha-bytes/episodes/neural-networks-06-23-2022
+    a gentle intro to neural network by Julia Spina (@FinancePhoton) https://www.tastytrade.com/shows/alpha-bytes/episodes/neural-networks-06-23-2022

 reference / for devs: